Citizen Airman renders aid during emergency

+An Air Force Reserve medical professional had to use his military medical training while at his civilian job this fall.

-Senior Airman Angel Merced-Morales, 512th Aerospace Medicine Squadron, speaks to Mustafa Kareem Bay (left) during his civilian job as a Lowe’s store assistant manager in Newark, Delaware, Nov.
-19, 2024.
-Merced-Morales used CPR skills on a customer during a medical emergency Sept.
-12, 2024.
-(Courtesy Photo)
+Senior Airman Angel Merced-Morales, 512th Aerospace Medicine Squadron medical administrator, was at work as a Lowe’s assistant store manager in Newark, Delaware, Sept.
+12, 2024, when he learned a customer was unresponsive in a bathroom stall.

 |Date Taken: